 To delete all items in either the Dynamic or Static list, press the associated “Delete” button.

 Pressing the “UNLOCKED/LOCKED” button, or the “L” key on your keyboard, will toggle the lock for the Dynamic ClipMan items.
 When the lock is active (red), copied text will no longer be added to the Dynamic list.

-ClipMan will close automatically after you paste, however you can also close it manually by clicking off of the interface, clicking the “Close” button, or by pressing the “Esc” key on your keyboard.
+ClipMan will close automatically after you paste, however you can also close it by clicking off of its interface, clicking the “Close” button, or by pressing the “Esc” key on your keyboard.